 Many of them have become frequently visited national monuments.
-In the United States, the Tomb of the Unknowns (often called the “Tomb of the Unknown Soldier”) is located in Arlington National Cemetery in Virginia.
+In the United States, the tomb of the Unknowns (often called the "tomb of the unknown soldier") is located in Arlington National Cemetery in Virginia.

-The Tomb of the Unknowns has become a popular monument dedicated to American service members who have died unidentified.
-The Tomb of the Unknowns contains the remains of unidentified soldiers from several wars.
+The tomb of the Unknowns has become a popular monument dedicated to American service members who have died unidentified.
+The tomb of the Unknowns contains the remains of unidentified soldiers from several wars.

-On its northern and southern sides are six wreaths that represent the six major battles of World War I.
+HERE RESTS IN HONORED GLORY AN AMERICAN soldier KNOWN BUT TO GODOn its northern and southern sides are six wreaths that represent the six major battles of World War I.

-Fewer than 20 percent of volunteers are accepted for training, and of those only a few pass the training to become a Tomb Guard.
+Fewer than 20 percent of volunteers are accepted for training, and of those only a few pass the training to become a tomb Guard.

-- A soldier walks 21 steps across in front of the Tomb of the Unknowns.
-The soldier holds his weapon on the shoulder opposite the Tomb.
+- A soldier walks 21 steps across in front of the tomb of the Unknowns.
+The soldier holds his weapon on the shoulder opposite the tomb.

-- On the 21st step, the soldier turns and faces the Tomb for 21 seconds.
+- On the 21st step, the soldier turns and faces the tomb for 21 seconds.

 - The soldier turns in the opposite direction and changes his weapon to his outside shoulder.

-- After waiting another 21 seconds, the soldier walks another 21 steps back across in front of the Tomb, and the process repeats until the changing of the guard.
+- After waiting another 21 seconds, the soldier walks another 21 steps back across in front of the tomb, and the process repeats until the changing of the guard.